FTSE retreats after strong gains, led lower by miners and engine makers

 LONDON, Oct 12 (Reuters) - Britain’s top share index fell on Monday after posting its biggest weekly gain since 2011 in the previous session, weighed down by mining and aerospace stocks.

-The UK mining index was down 2.7 percent, the biggest sectoral decliner, after surging 19 percent last week to record its best weekly performance in nearly seven years.
+The UK mining index was down 2.7 percent, after surging 19 percent last week to record its best weekly performance in nearly seven years.

-Mining and trading company Glencore fell 6.2 percent, with Antofagasta down 3.3 percent and Anglo American down 4.8 percent.
+Mining and trading company Glencore fell 4.8 percent along with Antofagasta, down 3.3 percent, and Anglo American, down 5 percent.

-Brewer SABMiller was down 1.3 percent at 36.99 pounds after AB InBev, the world’s largest brewer, raised its takeover offer to 43.50 per share, as some investors worried that the parties were too far apart to agree to a deal.
+Brewer SABMiller fell 1 percent after AB InBev , the world’s largest brewer, returned with a raised takeover offer.

+“There comes a point ... where shareholders’ adherence to what management says starts to disintegrate, whereby the offer itself just gets too tempting, and I believe that we are actually getting to that level,” Ken Odeluga, market analyst at City Index, said, adding that there was, nevertheless, still some hesitation on the part of shareholders.

-The benchmark FTSE 100 index was down 0.7 percent at 6,371.18 points at its close, its first daily loss in nine sessions, having risen for the previous eight days.
+The benchmark FTSE 100 index was down 0.8 percent at 6,363.00 points by 1428 GMT, set for its first daily loss in nine sessions, having risen for the previous eight days.

 The index gained 4.7 percent last week, its biggest weekly percentage rise since late 2011.

 “The FTSE 100 is seeing some profit-taking after a strong run last week.
-The recent gainers are witnessing some pullback, with miners leading the index lower,” said Jawaid Afsar, senior trader at Securequity.
+The recent gainers are witnessing some pullback, with miners leading the index lower,” Jawaid Afsar, senior trader at Securequity, said.

 “Despite ‘catch-up’ downgrades elsewhere, it appears that we continue to model a far worse outcome for the income statement than existing consensus assumptions,” analysts at Investec wrote in a note, adding that they thought revenue and earnings forecasts remained too high.

-On the positive side, British Airways owner International Consolidated Airlines Group rose 1.3 percent after Goldman Sachs started its coverage on the stock with a “buy” rating.
-(Reporting by Atul Prakash; Editing by Kevin Liffey)
+On the positive side, British Airways owner International Consolidated Airlines Group rose 1.7 percent after Goldman Sachs started its coverage on the stock with a “buy” rating.
+(Reporting by Atul Prakash; Editing by Alison Williams)